johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-08-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 ![Screenshot of "connect to feed" in Azure DevOps](screenshot-connect-to-feed.webp)

-When we selected `npm`, ADO displayed instructions for setting up an `.npmrc` file for private feed consumption:
+When we selected `npm`, ADO displayed instructions for setting up an `.npmrc` file for private consumption:

 ![Screenshot of the instructions for setting up the `.npmrc` file](screenshot-npmrc.png)